hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 * `glusterfs` - (Optional) Represents a Glusterfs volume that is attached to a host and exposed to the pod.
 Provisioned by an admin.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
 * `host_path` - (Optional) Represents a directory on the host.
 Provisioned by a developer or tester.
 This is useful for single-node development and testing only!
 On-host storage is not supported in any way and WILL NOT WORK in a multi-node cluster.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)
 * `iscsi` - (Optional) Represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
+* `local` - (Optional) Represents a local storage volume on the host.
+Provisioned by an admin.
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes/#local)
 * `nfs` - (Optional) Represents an NFS mount on the host.
 Provisioned by an admin.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine
 * `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime